My Gear

 The results have a texture and tonality that feel closer to the way the landscape actually looks and feels when you’re walking through it — imperfect, weathered, and honest.
 For my kind of photography, that matters far more than specs or resolution charts.

 Alongside that, I still keep things light when I want to.
-During the last year I’ve spent time with a few older premium compact digital cameras — the Olympus XZ-2 and Leica X2 — before settling on the original Panasonic LX100, which now serves as a lightweight backup and spare camera.
+Over the last few years I’ve spent time with a few older premium compact digital cameras — the Olympus XZ-2 and Leica X2 — and they reminded me how enjoyable simple cameras can be.
+These days though, I’ve committed fully to the Sony A-mount setup rather than juggling too many systems.
+One set of lenses, two bodies, and that’s enough.

 I like minimal cameras with tactile buttons and dials, so I’m not forever diving into menus.
-The LX100 fits that role perfectly.
-It feels good in the hand, has the functions I need, a Four Thirds sensor, and is small enough to disappear into a hip bag.
+The A350 and A700 both have that older DSLR feel that suits me — clear viewfinders, straightforward controls, and just enough options to get the job done without turning every walk into a menu exercise.
 Someone once said it’s not the camera full of specs you’ll pick up, it’s the one that appeals to you — and there’s a lot of truth in that.

 Although I’ve now got rid of a lot of it, I still shoot film from time to time.
 There’s something about the process that keeps you grounded — slower, more deliberate, and no instant playback.
 I still have a Nikon L35AD and an old Box Brownie I use now and then, mainly for the experience rather than perfection.
 The results always have a certain honesty to them.